open-curriculum/oer-camp-2018/publishing-oer.md

 2. Scroll down and click on Commit new file: ![Create new file](/assets/Screen Shot 2018-05-14 at 12.20.48 PM.png)
 3. You now have your directory set up properly.
 [See this example](https://github.com/virtual-michael-collins/oer-writing-assignment):
 ![properly configured directory](/assets/Screen Shot 2018-05-14 at 3.17.03 PM.png)
+4. Congrats!
+It can take a few minutes for the website to resolve.
+Visit the Git Pages URL to see if everything worked properly.